NREL/EnergyPlus/design/FY2021/SeparateDesignAndControlVariablesFiles/DesignDocSeparateDesignAndControlVariables.md

 Conversation with E+ Team on Slack:
 1. Create a design object for each radiant temp and baseboard object.
-2. Maybe name the design oobject something else.
+2. Maybe name the design object to something else.

 ## Approach/Timeline/Design Rationale ##